Summer Under the Stars presents Nicholas Ray’s The Lusty Men, part of TCM’s 24-hour tribute to Robert Mitchum

-This is one of those movies that came together when it probably shouldn?t have, from a cobbled together story, from Ray?s deep research into rodeo life and what people were hungry for after the war (most people surveyed said they wanted a home more than anything), to Garmes?s glorious photography, to Hayward?s and?Mitchum?s sparring?they start out as enemies, inch their way toward an alliance to try to save Wes from his own stupidity and vanity, and then in Jeff?s confession of hopeless love for her, Louise finally finds the willingness to walk away from Wes, to stop following him on his road to perdition.
+This is one of those movies that came together when it probably shouldn’t have, from a cobbled together story, from Ray’s deep research into rodeo life and what people were hungry for after the war (most people surveyed said they wanted a home more than anything), to Garmes’s glorious cinematography, to Hayward’s and Mitchum’s sparring—they start out as enemies, inch their way toward an alliance to try to save Wes from his own stupidity and vanity, and then in Jeff’s confession of hopeless love for her, Louise finally finds the willingness to walk away from Wes, to stop following him on his road to perdition.
 Wes calls Jeff out in public as a parasite, Louise asks him to please keep Wes from ending up like him, and the big lug signs up to rodeo for the first time since his encounter with Razor the wild brahma bull.

 The rodeo footage is shockingly violent and painful.

-The cowboys volunteer to risk life and limb, over and over, face the terrible danger just to feel alive, to make ?easy? money, for a little bit of glory.
-It?s an obvious metaphor for being slammed and beaten to a pulp by life, but in the realness of the footage it is still powerful.
-They put themselves?in danger to perpetuate the illusion of control over their lives, and for a little while they get to think they?ve got the bull by the horns.
-Until something goes wrong and they get thrown and a bull stomps on your leg, shoulder, neck, head.
-The movie hits this point relentlessly: In one scene after another characters talk about how so-and-so used to be before his brain got shook loose by a bull, or how this one has been so scared since his accident that he drinks all the time and won?t allow his wife to say he?s scared, ever.
-Sometimes, just after one of these painful moments, you can see in Wes?s face how hard he has to work to compartmentalize, to convince himself that it?s never going to happen to?him.
+The cowboys volunteer to risk life and limb, over and over, face the terrible danger just to feel alive, to make “easy” money, for a little bit of glory.
+It’s an obvious metaphor for being slammed and beaten to a pulp by life, but in the realness of the footage it is still powerful.
+They put themselves in danger to perpetuate an illusion of control over their lives, and for a little while they get to think they’ve got the bull by the horns.
+Until something goes wrong and they get thrown and a bull stomps on their leg, shoulder, neck, head.
+The movie hits this point relentlessly: In one scene after another characters talk about how So-and-So used to be before his brain got shook loose by a bull, or how this one has been so scared since his accident that he drinks all the time and won’t let his wife say he’s scared, ever.
+Sometimes, just after one of these painful moments, you can see in Wes’s face how hard he has to work to compartmentalize, to convince himself that it’s never going to happen to him.

-The Lusty Men?is a whole lot of man and a whole lot of woman.
-The dual focus of the action, switching back and forth between the excitement and danger?of the rodeo scenes and the claustrophobic romantic triangle with emotionally volatile Hayward as its fulcrum would feel rote in the hands of a less-distinguished director.
-They would switch?between the two, not connecting them in any vital way (?Meanwhile, back at the ranch??).
-But Ray?s emotional investment in both draws them together so that what happens in the arena sets up what follows in the car or trailer or hotel party.
+The Lusty Men is a whole lot of man and a whole lot of woman.
+The dual focus of the action, switching back and forth between the excitement and danger. of the rodeo scenes and the claustrophobic romantic triangle with emotionally volatile Hayward as its fulcrum would feel rote in the hands of a less-distinguished director.
+They would move between the two, not connecting them in any vital way (“Meanwhile, back at the ranch…”?).
+But Ray’s emotional investment in both draws them together so that what happens in the arena sets up what follows in the car or trailer or hotel party.
 The action and violence of the rodeo scenes have a documentary realism that raises this above the average studio western.
 And Louise has a lot more substance than most female characters in westerns, which Hayward could demand as the top of the bill.
 Hayward is commanding in the role, showing her extraordinary range from her best-known mood (tough, hard-bitten) to pity and tenderness she rarely displays.